dkarthe/webjeda-blog/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 4. <h3>_sass:</h3> Jekyll supports [Sass preprocessor](http://sass-lang.com/documentation/file.SASS_REFERENCE.html){:rel='nofollow'}{:target="_blank"}.
 Sass files are included in this folder can be imported to main stylesheet.

 5. <h3>_site:</h3> This is a folder created by Jekyll to host your website.
 It will have files only compatible for a browser - HTML, CSS, JS, XML etc., This conversion happens by default.
-You don't have to create this or edit anything inside this foder.
+You don't have to create this or edit anything inside this folder.

 6. <h3>css, images, js:</h3> You can create folders and name then as per your needs.
 These are some of the common folders used to keep stylesheets, images and JavaScript files.